mirfan899/sppas/Packager/doc/06_scripting/63_python.md

 ![Output of the first script](./etc/screenshots/python_idle_01.png)

 A better practice while writing scripts is to describe by who, what and why this script was done.
-A good practice is to create a skeleton for any future script which has to be written.
+A nifty trick is to create a skeleton for any future script that will be written.
 Such ready-to-use script is available in the SPPAS package with the name `skeleton.py`.